Tom Shull: Business career

 Shull is a former member of the Board of Trustees of the Association of Graduates of the United States Military Academy at West Point.
 He also helped lead the first major Capital Campaign in USMA history.
 Shull is former chairman and member of the Board of Directors, Deafness Research Foundation, the largest private charity for funding research in the causes and treatment of hearing loss.

-In 2021, Shull was a recipient of the West Point Association of Graduates’ Distinguished Graduate Award.
-Senator James Inhofe, former Senate Armed Services Committee Chair, remarked, “Tom is a perfect recipient of the Distinguished Graduate Award due to his selfless service to our nation and his unwavering dedication to service members and their families.”
+In 2021, Shull was a recipient of the West Point Association of Graduates' Distinguished Graduate Award.
+Senator Jim Inhofe, former Senate Armed Services Committee Chair, remarked, "Tom is a perfect recipient of the Distinguished Graduate Award due to his selfless service to our nation and his unwavering dedication to service members and their families."